Solar Generators and Air Conditioners

 When you look at a solar generator product description there are a lot of numbers to take in.
 As an example, let’s take a look at the popular power station Goal Zero Yeti 1400.

 You’re told a lot of information just by reading the title of the listing.

 Yeti 1400 – This is the name of the product

 1425Wh – This is the battery capacity in watt hours.
 Ah (amp hours) and mAh are two other common ways to talk about the battery capacity.
-Talking about Wh (watt hours) isn’t the most common one, but used in marketing since it’s the way to make battery capacity sound big.
+Talking about Wh (watt hours) isn’t the most common one, but used with power stations since it makes it easy to compare the battery capacity in different power stations.

 1500 Watt (3000 Watt Surge) AC Inverter – This is the inverter rating, and how much the Yeti 1400 can output in watts at most when using the two AC outlets.